Hungnam evacuation: The evacuation (12–24 December)

 On the heels of the Marine division, the US 7th Division began to load on 14 December, embarking first the worn troops of the 31st Infantry Regiment, 1st Battalion, 32nd Infantry Regiment and the 57th Field Artillery Battalion, who had been with the Marines in the Chosin Reservoir area.
 Most of the 7th Division's service units went aboard ship on the 15th and 16th.
 The US 17th Infantry Regiment and remainder of the 32nd Infantry Regiment meanwhile relieved ROK I Corps on the perimeter and withdrew to the first phase line.
 Hence, the Corps' perimeter on the 16th was divided into two nearly equal parts by the Songch’on River, the 7th Division in position above it, the 3rd Division holding the sector below.
 Patrols and outposts deepened the defense as far out as the lower edge of Hamhung.

 After being relieved by the 7th Division, ROK I Corps loaded and sailed at noon on 17 December.
-Although original plans called for the ROK to go to Pusan, General MacArthur, apparently as a result of his 11 December visit to Korea, had directed that the Corps' units then on the Hungnam perimeter be sea lifted to Samch’ok.
+Although original plans called for the ROK to go to Pusan, MacArthur, apparently as a result of his 11 December visit to Korea, had directed that the Corps' units then on the Hungnam perimeter be sea lifted to Samch’ok.
 These units and those being carried to Pusan from Songjin were to pass to Eighth Army control upon disembarkation.
 This transfer would permit Eighth Army commander General Walton Walker to deploy ROK I Corps immediately, and the landing at Samch’ok would put much of it close at hand for deployment at the eastern end of his proposed Line B. The landing, actually made at a small port just north of Samch’ok, was completed on 20 December.
 ROK I Corps’ departure on the 17th coincided with the evacuation of most X Corps' headquarters sections and troops.
 Their final destination was Kyongju, 50 mi north of Pusan, where they were to establish an advance Corps' command post.
 On the same day, operations at Yonpo Airfield closed as the left flank units of the 3rd Division prepared to withdraw to the lower bank of the Songch’on River behind the field the next day.
 The Marine squadrons that had used the field already had withdrawn to Pusan and Itami Air Base, Japan.
 Last to leave was a Fifth Air Force base unit that had serviced the Marine fighters and General William H. Tunner’s cargo aircraft.
 By the closing date Tunner's planes had lifted out 3,600 troops, 196 vehicles, 1,300 tons of cargo, and several hundred refugees.